rakesh-shah/Linear-Regression-Assignment/README.md

 - Matplotlib
 - Seaborn
 - Python
+- Sklearn
+- Statsmodel
 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by the defaults happening in the banking sector
+- This project was inspired by the requirement given by the BoomBike rental company

 ## Contact
-Created by [@shah_rakesh , @thisissagnik ] - feel free to contact us!
+Created by [@shah_rakesh ] - feel free to contact us!

 <!-- Optional -->